Data-Efficient Error Mitigation for Physical and Algorithmic Errors in a Hamiltonian Simulation: Review of quantum error mitigation methods

+We review the polynomial error extrapolation according to Refs.~\cite{liEfficientVariationalQuantum2017,temmeErrorMitigationShortDepth2017,endoHybridQuantumClassicalAlgorithms2021,caiQuantumErrorMitigation2021}.
 Suppose that we measure the expectation value of an observable $A$.
 We assume that there is one parameter for the physical error $p$ in a quantum circuit.
 Expanding an expectation value of an observable $\ev{A}\pqty{p}$ up to the $L$th order, we obtain

 where $A_i$ stand for the coefficients of the expansion.
 Considering the $L+1$ expectation values $\ev{A}\pqty{p_1}, \ldots, \ev{A}\pqty{p_{L}}$ and expanding them in the same way as in \cref{eq:expansion_of_ev_1D_physical_error_extrapolation}, we have the following estimator for the polynomial extrapolation: